catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.txt

 - Mass Modify meta data @repack per each Rocksmith song: e.g. Album Field: <Broken><Year> - <Album> - r<Rating> - <Avail.
 Instr.> - <DD> - <Tuning>
 - Mass add/remove DD @repack (inc. Bass only option)
 - Mass rename songs e.g. Black Keys->The Black Keys and maintain changes in a local DB
+- Manipulates the Retail song list of Rocksmith (Rocksmith 2014 disc, or Rocksmith 2012 DLC, or Rocksmith 2012 Import disc)

 Known Issues:
 - Import fails randomly...Import again (dont clear the DB)
 - Edit of Arragements and Tones DB can only be done from Access for the moment
+- Packing of Rocksmith 2014 Retail manipulated files has manual steps

 ToDos/bugs:
 - feat:		 Alternate No for duplicates logic